esausilva/jekyll-gulp-boilerplate/README.md

 ## Deploy with Gulp to GitHub Pages (Production Mode)

-To accomplish this I am using [gulp-gh-pages](https://github.com/rowoot/gulp-gh-pages).
+To accomplish this I am using [gulp-gh-pages](https://github.com/rowoot/gulp-gh-pages) and the final site will have HTML, CSS and Javascript minified.

 In a nutshell, you need to have your project in GitHub and deploy to to a *gh-pages* branch.
 Then to deploy just run